Why Government Agencies Prefer Pulsar vs. Kafka

 Kafka government use cases

-Apache Kafka is an open-source, high-throughput message queue and a distributed software platform mostly used by larger enterprises and corporations and startups, government entities, etc. It helps enterprise-level organizations by providing options for connecting external systems to import/export data on-demand in real-time.
+Apache Kafka is an open-source, high-throughput message queue and a distributed software platform mostly used by larger enterprises, corporations, startups, government entities, etc. It helps enterprise-level organizations by providing options for connecting external systems to import/export data on-demand in real-time.

 Companies can use such a solution to develop applications that can transform or react to a wide variety of data sources, streams, lakes, etc. Kafka relies on a TCP protocol to communicate with servers and can operate on data clusters of one or multiple servers.